 Upon completion of her thesis research, Chung joined the faculty at Carnegie Mellon, and she describes the gradual shift toward applied science, always from the firm foundation of fundamental research and exploration of the physical properties of materials.
 In 1986, Chung moved to the University at Buffalo, where she expanded her research purview and built the Composite Materials Research Laboratory.
 She has pursued collaborations with leading scholars all over the world, and has maintained a key partnership with DARPA, the Defense Advanced Research Projects Agency.

 Chung is a prolific and highly-cited author, and her books include Carbon Materials (2018) Carbon Composites (2016), Composite Materials: Science and Applications (2010).
 Chung maintains editorial responsibilities for many of the leading journals in the field, and she has been a member of numerous scientific societies, including the American Carbon Society, the American Ceramic Society, and the Materials Research Society.
 Her many honors and awards include the Albert Nelson Marquis Lifetime Achievement Award, the Hsun Lee Award, the Charles E. Pettinos Award, and the State University of New York's Chancellor's Award for Excellence in Scholarship and Creative Activities.
+In 2023, Chung was elected to the American Academy of Arts and Sciences.

 DAVID ZIERLER: This is David Zierler, Director of the Caltech Heritage Project.
 It is Tuesday, March 7, 2023.
 I am delighted to be here with Professor Deborah Chung.
 Deborah, it's so nice to be with you.
 Thank you for joining me today.